semaphoreci/docs/docs/programming-languages/python.md

 ---
-description: This guide provides an explanation on how to configure Python projects on Semaphore 2.0.
-It provides example projects as well that should help you get started.
+Description: This guide shows you how to configure Python projects on Semaphore 2.0.
 ---

 # Python

 This guide will help you get started with a Python project on Semaphore.
-If you’re new to Semaphore please read our
+If you’re new to Semaphore, please take our
 [Guided tour](https://docs.semaphoreci.com/guided-tour/getting-started/) first.

 ## Hello world